LaytonGB/PaladinAura/README.md

 ## How to Use

-The API should be ready to go (by default 5th Edition rulings) immediately.
-However, if you wish to customize the system, or even turn it off, you can do so from the in-game commands.
+The API should be ready to go immediately.
+However, if you wish to customize the system, or even turn it off, you can do so from the in-game commands (see [Configuration](#Settings-/-Configuration) below).

 ### First time load